|2020 Australian Open odds||$34||$34||$29|

 Yet every year there is a swell of optimism around Kyrgios and his chances of making an impact in the grand slams.

-Nowhere is this more evident than at the Australian Open – the first major on the tennis calendar.
+Nowhere is this more evident than in the outright betting for the Australian Open – the first major on the tennis calendar.

 Compare the odds, browse the markets and find out everything you need to know about betting on Kyrgios.